terminusdb/terminusdb-docs/API.md

 ```
 DELETE http://localhost:6363/api/db/<organization>/<dbid>
 ```
-The post argument is a JSON document of the following form
+The delete argument is a JSON document of the following form:

 ```jsx
 { < "force" : Boolean >